Physician Associate Studies MSc

 Entry requirements

-You should have a degree equivalent to UK first-class or second-class honours (2:2 or above) in a science or health related subject.
-Within your degree you must be able to evidence studying some bioscience or anatomy content.
+You should have a degree equivalent to UK first-class or second-class honours (2:1 or above) in a bioscience or health related subject.
+You must be able to evidence studying significant human bioscience content either in this degree or at Masters level.
 You should also have GCSE English Language and GCSE Mathematics at Grade C or Grade 4 or above (or equivalent).

 If you accept an offer from Edge Hill you will need to submit a Declaration of Health in respect of physical and mental fitness and will be required to apply for a Disclosure and Barring Service (DBS) Enhanced Disclosure indicating that you meet the mandatory criteria of ‘Clearance to Work with Children and/or Vulnerable Adults’.
 Further information will be sent to you after you have firmly accepted an offer.